huginandmunin/aws-stepfunction-parallel-lambda/README.md

 ## Solution

 We will implement a StepFunction state machine to orchestrate the workflow.
-Each step in the workflow will invoke a lambda function.
+Most steps in the workflow will invoke a lambda function.
-One lambda function will create a new item for a QC Summary table in DynamoDB.
+One lambda function will generate table keys and will create a new item for a QC Summary table in DynamoDB.
 Other lambda functions will update this new item.
-There is also a lambda function for sending a summary message to an SNS topic.
+The last step, which sends a message to SNS, can be done directly from the state machine without invoking lambda.

 The implementation was based on this AWS tutorial: https://docs.aws.amazon.com/step-functions/latest/dg/tutorial-creating-lambda-state-machine.html